THE NATION CLASSROOM

 PERIOD SUMMARY: The United States grappled with enormous crises between 1930 and 1945.
 In late 1929, the Great Depression began, causing widespread unemployment around the world.
 For black Americans, unemployment topped 50 percent, nearly double the rate for white Americans.

-After the US joined World War II in December 1941, more than three million African Americans registered for military service, and half a million served in the armed forces.
+After the US joined World War II in December 1941, more than three million African-Americans registered for military service, and half a million served in the armed forces.
 All branches of the military were segregated, and blacks’ service experience was often marred by racist treatment and blatant discrimination.
-Despite that, a number of African American units distinguished themselves.
+Despite fierce challenges, a number of African-American units distinguished themselves.
 Among many examples, Benjamin O. Davis became the US Army’s first black Brigadier General, and the all-black squadron of Tuskegee Airmen was acclaimed for its effectiveness and bravery.

 Notwithstanding the grim environment of economic distress, war, and widespread discrimination, there were also positive political developments for America’s black population.
 President Franklin Roosevelt’s New Deal benefits offered crucial support: important government agencies were created, and laws passed, that helped protect the black community from overt racism.
 Labor unrest led to improved hiring practices, and when black soldiers returned to the US, they expected greater freedom and more civil rights.

 Below you’ll find excerpts from selected articles that ran in The Nation between 1930 and 1945

 The DBQ (document-based question) about this set of excerpts is: Amid the catastrophic Great Depression and World War II, African-American life went through important changes between 1930 and 1945.
 Using the documents below and your outside knowledge, identify at least four significant developments that affected the African-American community—negative and/or positive—and explore what they said about the possibility of progress in the future for America’s blacks.